dpogue/CMake-MetalShaderSupport/README.md

     ```cmake
     set_target_properties(MyApp PROPERTIES
-        XCODE_EMBED_RESOURCES full_shader
+        XCODE_EMBED_RESOURCES shaders
     )
     ```

-> [!CAUTION]
+> [!WARNING]
-> TODO: Test and prove that this actually works for linking them up in later targets
+> Need to figure out how to handle the resources for non-Xcode builds